Programs & Services

 Current Efforts:

-The government has declared drugs a national health crisis, passed laws, and partnered with international organizations, though implementation remains limited.
+The government has declared drugs a national health crisis, passed laws, and partnered with national and international organizations, though implementation remains limited.
 Civil society groups, such as Global Action for Sustainable Development (GASD), advocate for policy reform, rehabilitation, and youth programs.

 ACOH/CHAM Initiative: